codeenigma/ce-deploy/docs/roles/_init.md

 # Init
-Mandatory role that must run before any other `ce-edploy` roles when executing a playbook.
+Mandatory role that must run before any other `ce-deploy` roles when executing a playbook.

 These variables **must** be set in a common variables file if you do not wish to use defaults.